-Section 7.05.08 Law Enforcement Duties to Victims [7-2-5]
+Section 5.70.010 Law Enforcement Duties to Victims [7-2-5]

-A. A law enforcement officer who responds to an allegation of domestic violence shall use all reasonable means to protect the victim and any family or household member, and prevent further violence, including but not limited to:

-1. Taking the action necessary to provide for the safety of the victim and any family member.

-- 2. Confiscating any weapon involved in the alleged domestic violence. - 3.
-Transporting or obtaining transportation for the victim and any child to a shelter. - 4.
-Assisting the victim in removing essential personal effects.
+- A. A law enforcement officer who responds to an allegation of domestic violence shall use all reasonable means to protect the victim and any family or household member, and prevent further violence, including but not limited to: - 1.
+Taking the action necessary to provide for the safety of the victim and any family member. - 2.
+Confiscating any weapon involved in the alleged domestic violence. - 3.
+Transporting or obtaining transportation for the victim and any child to a shelter.